At the peak of Mt. Leconte, the highest mountain fully within Tennessee, the famous Smoky Mountain fog settles heavily into mountain crevices.

 Elkmont is one of the busiest campsites in Great Smoky Mountain National Park, due to its ease of access.
 It’s also one of the closest campgrounds to the peak of Mt.
 Leconte.
 One way, it’s about a seven hour hike to the peak, so it’s wise not to plan this as a round trip during the same day.

-From the nearby 441 and Cherokee Orchard Road, it’s easy to find trailheads like Trillium Gap, Bullhead, and Rainbow Falls, which will eventually lead you to the top.
+It’s easy to find trailheads nearby like Trillium Gap, Bullhead, and Rainbow Falls, which will eventually lead you to the top.

 The campsite itself has more than 200 sites available for reservation.
 Elkmont is fully developed, with running water and flushing toilets; some sites have electric hookups.
 Through October, Elkmont is one of the few places in Great Smoky Mountain National Park that sells certified, heat-treated firewood.